M-Alfaraj/202323090-MohammedAlfaraj-assignment2/docs/technical-documentation.md

 ### 5. Project Search Filter
 The project section includes a search bar that takes input to filter the projects.
-JavaScript is used to compare the entered keyword with each project's 'data search'.
+JavaScript is used to compare the entered keyword with each project's 'data-search'.
 `FPGA` will show the first project.
 `BFS` will show the second project.
 `star` will show the third project.